OrdinaryMagician/saya_m/README.md

 The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads. **Saya** managed to strike a special deal in the last second to have an autoloader in her hammerspace *(which is normally exclusive to military models)*, so don't worry, no manual mag management will be involved here either.

+Of course, having a smaller hammerspace also means she can't hold as many weapons as she'd like, so you'll notice a bit of a size reduction in the available arsenal.

 ### Slot 1 - Unarmed *[Fist, Chainsaw]*

 *"What?
 You think I'm some sort of weakling?"*